blw-ofag-ufag/eCH-0261/README.md

-# eCH-0261
+eCH-0261: Agrardaten -- Betriebs- und Unternehmensstammdaten

-This is the repository for technical artefacts related to eCH-0261 Agrardate - Betriebs- und Unternehmensstammdaten.
+This is the repository for technical artefacts related to this specification.
 Primarily, this repo contains:

 * XSDs